neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.0.md

 ## Core Developer List

 A list of core developers will be compiled at the end of each year.
-The [Contributors Page](https://neo.org/team) on GitHub will also be updated accordingly.
+The [Contributors Page](https://neo.org/team) on neo.org will also be updated accordingly.
 Contributors who qualify as core developers in the previous year may become core developers again through the same criteria.

 This section is dedicated to listing core developer lists as they are published each year.